ComputerVisionFans/CellNetUML/README.md

 | Original pic: ss2_8 (468).png | After Cellyolo segmentation | Ournet with cellyolo | Ournet without cellyolo | Res18 with cellyolo | Res18 without cellyolo | Vgg16 with cellyolo |

 ## The generalization  performance with our best weight(with/without finetuning)
-### Non-ceribriform dataset
+### Non-cerebriform dataset

 #### CellNet before finetuning
-Prediction with our CellNet best weight trained so far on Non-ceribriform dataset, As shown in the figure, the TP and TN achived general highest score on HD/SS with larger image amount.
-And average accuracy up to 99.53%-96.51% among HD image, and average accuracy achieved 92.19%-98.78% among SS image, but there are some small folder obtain 38.29%-37.48% on SS1 and SS2, 40.17% in SS6_B folder as well.
+Prediction with our CellNet best weight trained so far on Non-cerebriform dataset, As shown in the figure, the TP and TN achieved the general highest score on HD/SS with more considerable image amount.
+Moreover, average accuracy up to 99.53%-96.51% among HD image, and average accuracy achieved 92.19%-98.78% among SS image, but there is some small folder obtain 38.29%-37.48% on SS1 and SS2, 40.17% in SS6_B folder as well.
 <center>
     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/trainsfer%20learning%20on%20Non-ceribriform/before%20finetuning.JPG">
 </center>

 #### CellNet after finetuning
-After further finetuning, basically using bestweight trained so far + new subset of Non-ceribriform, and set mini batch=679, trained around 100 epochs.
-We test again the performance.
-As you seen, the accuracy is imporved with SS1 and SS2 and SS6_B folder surprisingly up to 64.34%, 82.64% and 96.91%.
+After further finetuning, basically using best weight trained so far + new subset of Non-cerebriform, and set mini batch=679, trained around 100 epochs.
+We test the performance again.
+As shown, the accuracy is improved with SS1 and SS2 and SS6_B folder surprisingly up to 64.34%, 82.64%, and 96.91%.

 <center>
     <img src="https://github.com/Johnny-liqiang/thesis-template-master_rwth/blob/master/thesis-template-master/images/Non-ceribriform.jpg">
 </center>

-This is the comparison between cellNet and  ResNet18 on  Non-ceribriform dataset, with/without finetuning.
-As it illustrated,our net has comparable Acc. even some higher on some folder.
+This is the comparison between Cellnet and  ResNet18 on the Non-cerebriform dataset, with/without finetuning.
+As illustrated, our net has comparable Acc. even some higher on some folder.

 <center>
     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/trainsfer%20learning%20on%20Non-ceribriform/acccomparison.jpg">
 </center>

-### Ceribriform dataset
+### cerebriform dataset
-Prediction with our CellNet best weight trained so far on ceribriform dataset, As shown in the figure, the TP and TN achived comparable accuracy(in %) with resnet18.
+Prediction with our CellNet best weight trained so far on the cerebriform dataset, As shown in the figure, the TP and TN achieved comparable accuracy(in %) with resnet18.

 <center>
     <img src="https://github.com/Johnny-liqiang/thesis-template-master_rwth/blob/master/thesis-template-master/images/Ceribriform.jpg">